 Restaurants in the terminal are Legal Test Kitchen, Lucky’s, Game On Sports Bar, Vino Volo, and Harpoon Tap Room.
 There are also some food court style counters including Currito, Sbarro, Starbucks, Dunkin Donuts, Fresh City, and Wendy’s.
 Seating is fairly limited for these restaurants, but you can always take things to eat by your gate.

 Terminal B is, in my option, the most frustrating of the terminals at Logan.
 If you are being dropped off at the airport, you’ll want to know exactly what gate your flight is leaving from.
-There are two separate areas, and you’ll want to make sure you are going in the right door.
+There are two separate areas, and you’ll want to make sure you are going to the right door.
 Airlines leaving from Terminal B include American Airlines, United Airlines, Air Canada, and Spirit.

 There’s also a small Air Canada area with its own security.
 It’s important to note that there are almost no amenities beyond a bathroom and small concession booth in this area once you pass through TSA.
 If you are planning to eat before your flight, you’ll want to do that before you pass security.
 One time, when I was flying Air Canada, I arrived nice and early for a full sit down breakfast and was very disappointed with the limited options.

 There are lots of different amenities located in this terminal otherwise.
 Restaurants at Logan Airport Terminal B include Legal C Bar, Stephanie’s, Todd English’s Bonfire, Cisco Brew Pub, and Vineyard Grill.
-There are also some counter style restaurants, including Peet’s Coffee, Dunkin Donuts, and Villa Pizza.
+There are also some counter-style restaurants, including Peet’s Coffee, Dunkin Donuts, and Villa Pizza.
 For grab and go food, there’s a Berkshire Farms Market that also has a coffee counter and some hot food.
 It’s a great option for quick, healthy food.

 I find myself spending most of my time in Terminal C, because I typically try to fly JetBlue whenever I can.
 In addition to JetBlue, Terminal C is also home to TAP Portugal, Aer Lingus, CapeAir, Sun Country, Virgin America, and Alaska.
 JetBlue definitely has the largest presence at the terminal, however.